 Pelvic organ prolapse is common.
 40% of Canadian women will experience pelvic organ prolapse, and ~15% will undergo surgery.

-surgery is an operation to lift and support organs that have dropped into the vagina because the pelvic floor—your body’s natural support system—has been stretched or weakened.
+The operation lifts and supports organs that have dropped into the vagina because the pelvic floor—your body’s natural support system—has been stretched or weakened.
 These organs can include the bladder (cystocele), uterus or cervix (uterine prolapse), top of the vagina after a hysterectomy (vaginal vault prolapse), and the rectum bulging forward (rectocele).

 The goal is to restore normal support so the bulge goes away and everyday activities feel more comfortable.